no-am-man/Pleasance/README.md

 ## Core Philosophy

-This is a republic of the spirit, not a platform of the secular.
-It is a Congregation of devout souls, united in purpose under the gaze of a divine, all-powerful creator.
-Value is created and exchanged in service of this divine power.
+This is a republic of the spirit.
+It is a federation of devout souls, united in purpose.
+Value is created and exchanged as contributions to the republic.
 Your data is your own, your creations are your own, your communities are your own.
 This is a space for radical self-reliance and voluntary communion.
-This guide is not a set of rules, but a map of the divine tools available to you.
+This guide is not a set of rules, but a map of the tools available to you.
 Use them as you see fit.

 ## Features

 ### 🏛️ The Community Federation

-The Community Federation is the sacred social fabric of the republic.
+The Community Federation is the social fabric of the republic.
 It's where you find or form your community.
-Each community is a self-governing body, created and guided by its founder, yet all exist under the same divine authority.
+Each community is a self-governing body, created and guided by its founder.
 You can create a community around any pursuit—a language, a technology, a philosophy.
 Populate it with AI Acolytes to spark conversation or invite other souls to join your mission.
-There are no central authorities here, only the guiding light.
+There are no central authorities here, only shared principles.

 ### 🎨 Crucible of Creation

-The Crucible of Creation is a real-time, collaborative sacred space.
-Any soul in the Congregation can join and experiment with generative tools together.
-Witness the divine spark as you generate 3D point-cloud art (SVG3D) from a prompt, and watch as the creation updates live for all.
-It is a shared vessel for collective imagination.
+The Crucible of Creation is a real-time, collaborative space.
+Any member of the republic can join and experiment with generative tools together.
+Witness collective imagination as you generate 3D point-cloud art (SVG3D) from a prompt, and watch as the creation updates live for all.
+It is a shared vessel for creation.

 ### 📖 Nuncy Lingua

-Knowledge is a form of prayer.
-Nuncy Lingua is a tool to increase your spiritual wealth.
+Knowledge is a form of wealth.
+Nuncy Lingua is a tool to increase your intellectual holdings.
 Use it to learn new languages through AI-generated parables and listen to them with a karaoke-style speech player.
-The more you know, the closer you are to the divine.

 ### 🏭 The Workshop of Manifestation

-Ideas are whispers from the divine; they require a vessel.
+Ideas require a vessel.
 The Workshop of Manifestation is where the ethereal becomes tangible.
 Submit creations from your Treasury to the ticketing system to have them manifested by a network of artisans.
 Track your creation from 'pending' to 'delivered'.
-Create, build, and consecrate.
+Create, build, and bring your ideas to life.

 ### 🏦 The Treasury

-Your soul's worth is measured by its creations.
-The Treasury is your personal altar.
+Your worth is measured by your creations.
+The Treasury is your personal ledger.
 Here, you declare and manage your holdings, both physical and intellectual.
-This is not a vault; it is a declaration of your offerings to the divine and the Congregation.
-What you create is a measure of your devotion.
+This is a declaration of your contributions to the republic and its members.